Palimpsest: Modern decipherment

 Faint legible remains were read by eye before 20th-century techniques helped make lost texts readable.
 To read palimpsests, scholars of the 19th century used chemical means that were sometimes very destructive, using tincture of gall or, later, ammonium bisulfate.
 Modern methods of reading palimpsests using ultraviolet light and photography are less damaging.

 Innovative digitized images aid scholars in deciphering unreadable palimpsests.
 Superexposed photographs exposed in various light spectra, a technique called "multispectral filming", can increase the contrast of faded ink on parchment that is too indistinct to be read by eye in normal light.
 For example, multispectral imaging undertaken by researchers at the Rochester Institute of Technology and Johns Hopkins University recovered much of the undertext (estimated to be more than 80%) from the Archimedes Palimpsest.
 At the Walters Art Museum where the palimpsest is now conserved, the project has focused on experimental techniques to retrieve the remaining text, some of which was obscured by overpainted icons.
 One of the most successful techniques for reading through the paint proved to be X-ray fluorescence imaging, through which the iron in the ink is revealed.
 A team of imaging scientists and scholars from the United States and Europe is currently using spectral imaging techniques developed for imaging the Archimedes Palimpsest to study more than one hundred palimpsests in the library of Saint Catherine's Monastery in the Sinai Peninsula in Egypt.
+X-rays from a synchrotron light source have also been used to reveal text hidden under layers of other text in Hipparchus' Star Catalogue.